 BEHAVIORAL TREATMENTS:

-• DTT (Discrete Trial Training): fragmented complex skills are taught and each sub-skill is taught in the course of repeated sessions, through a procedure divided into three components:
+• DTT (Discrete Trial Training): fragmented complex skills are taught and each sub-skill is taught in repeated sessions, through a procedure divided into three components:

-the instruction or question, which constitutes the antecedent stimulus
+education or question , which constitutes the antecedent stimulus

 the child's response